jessetvogel/rust-web/README.md

 # TinyWeb 🌱 Rust on the client.
 No dependencies.

 Build the client-side with Rust.
-Combine it with any http framework to build fullstack applications!
+Combine it with any http framework to build fullstack applications in canonical Rust!

 # What's TinyWeb?

 TinyWeb is a toolkit to build web applications that care about simplicity and correctness.

-Aims to solve robustness by using Rust's strict type system, zero-cost abstractions and great built-in tooling.
+- It allows client side application to be build with canonical Rust utilizing its strict type system, zero-cost abstractions and great built-in tooling.

-Aims to sove simplicity with its tiny footprint (< 800 lines of Rust) and by having no build step and no external dependencies.
+- Has a tiny footprint of less than 800 lines of code, has no build step and no external dependencies.

 # Features